Murdoch embraces deja vu, makes free throws to send Rigby girls past Thunder Ridge 49-48

 She made all three, a stoic expression on her face each time the ball left her hands, to give Rigby its first lead since the third quarter.
 She did not show any emotion until the Titans called timeout with the clock reading 0.6, leaping off the court and letting out a yell as she met her teammates.

 A half court shot by Thunder Ridge freshman Kennedy Stenquist hit rim at the buzzer on the final possession of the game, and pandemonium ensued as the Trojans celebrated the 49-48 win.
-No. 1 seed Rigby (18-5) will host Tuesday’s championship game versus the winner of Saturday’s elimination game between No. 4 seed Madison and No. 2 seed Thunder Ridge (15-8).
+That win brought the No. 1 seeded Rigby (18-5) to play No. 2 seeded Thunder Ridge (16-8) in the championship game Tuesday, after Thunder Ridge defeated Madison Feb.
+8 59-40.
+Results of the championship game will be included in the Feb.
+19 edition of The Jefferson Star.

-Upon exiting the locker room, Murdoch could not walk a few steps without accepting a hug, high five or congratulatory word from Rigby supporters.
+Upon exiting the locker room Feb.
+6, Murdoch could not walk a few steps without accepting a hug, high five or congratulatory word from Rigby supporters.
 The post game euphoria ended a night of flashbacks for Murdoch, who was nails at the free throw line a year ago to lift the Trojans past Highland en route to the 5A District 5-6 title.
-She went 10-for-11 on free throws and had 15 points Thursday and went 11-for-16 a year ago in two overtimes to cap off a 22-point effort as Rigby outlasted Highland in the district semifinals.
+She went 10-for-11 on free throws and had 15 points Feb.
+6 and went 11-for-16 a year ago in two overtimes to cap off a 22-point effort as Rigby outlasted Highland in the district semifinals.

 “Oh my gosh, I was having them all night,” Murdoch said of the flashbacks.
 “There’s just something about districts.
 Basketball becomes my No. 1 priority.
 School is important too but so is getting to state.
 You know you have to get the wins to get to state.”